-WICHITA, Kansas — A Kansas doctor and his wife convicted in a moneymaking conspiracy at a clinic linked to 68 overdose deaths will have to wait a little longer to learn their new sentence.
+WICHITA, Kansas — A judge has reinstated convictions he had previously thrown out against a former Kansas doctor and his wife accused of a moneymaking conspiracy at a clinic linked to 68 overdose deaths.

 They were convicted in 2010 of conspiracy to commit health care fraud resulting in those deaths, unlawfully prescribing drugs, health care fraud and money laundering.

-But in June, Belot overturned the conspiracy sentence following an unrelated U.S. Supreme Court decision that the victim's drug use had to be the actual cause of death, not merely a contributing factor.
-He also threw out some convictions.
+The legal maneuvering comes in the wake of an unrelated U.S. Supreme Court decision that the victim's drug use had to be the actual cause of death, not merely a contributing factor.